icmx/linux-deploy/README.md

     - [User-specific](resources/user) — for current user as in [XDG](//standards.freedesktop.org/basedir-spec/latest/)+FHS
   - **Scripts** — scripts fot semi-automatic per-user system setup.

-Note that some of user-specific configuration directories are made up and not officially supported by any software — e.g. Bash originally won't read the `~/.config/bash` contents.
+Note that some of user-specific configuration directories are made up and not officially supported by any software — e.g. Bash originally won't read the *~/.config/bash* contents.
 You should use symlinks or environment variables if you want to make it work.

 ## TODO

-  - Replace `wget` by `curl` in setup scripts
+  - [x] Replace `wget` by `curl` in setup scripts
+  - [x] Clean polybar colors palette
-  - Fix system shortcuts (like hdq)
+  - [x] Fix system shortcuts (like hdq)
-  - Clean polybar colors palette
-  - Add runit for non-root user (see smarden.org/runit/faq.html)
+  - [ ] Add runit for non-root user (see smarden.org/runit/faq.html)
-  - Add full system setup (from live iso)
+  - [ ] Add full system setup (from live iso)
-  - Add remote setup mode (to install by `curl | bash`)
+  - [ ] Add remote setup mode (to install by `curl | bash`)
-  - Add one-char symlinks (x for startx, e for ranger and such)
+  - [ ] Add one-char symlinks (x for startx, e for ranger and such)
-  - Add */etc/motd* and update */etc/issue*
+  - [ ] Add */etc/motd* and update */etc/issue*
+  - [ ] Add global colors palette to meta resources